oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 # speech-driven-keyboard-and-mouse
-To avoid too much wrist pain I decided to create an app that will convert voice to common keyboard actions - such as scrolling, mouse clicks, text input, etc. If you want to contribute please contact me.
+To avoid too much hand/wrist pain I decided to create an app that will convert voice to common keyboard actions - such as scrolling, mouse clicks, text input, etc. It is not intended to replace the keyboard and mouse, but rather to reduce their use.
+If you want to contribute please contact me.
+Custom parsers and ways to make speech recognition of commands more accurate / efficient of particular interest, though I'm open to any way the tool can be improved.

-- grab the latest version of the deepspeech pbmm file (https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3)

 ## Install

+Several of the following instructions are specific to Ubuntu (sudo apt-get intall...)
+Every library used should function cross-platform, but it has only been tested on Linux.
+See also requirements.txt file.

+- grab the latest version of the deepspeech pbmm file (https://github.com/mozilla/DeepSpeech/releases/tag/v0.9.3) and include in main project directory
 - pip install pyautogui
 - sudo apt-get install scrot python3-tk python3-dev
 - sudo apt-get install portaudio19-dev python-all-dev python3-all-dev
 - sudo apt-get install python3-pyaudio
 - pip install SpeechRecognition
 - pip install pyaudio

-## For Offline Speech Recognition

-In my testing pocketsphinx didn't work so well - very inaccurate.

-- sudo apt-get install swig
-- sudo apt-get install libpulse-dev
-- sudo apt-get install -y python-pocketsphinx
-- python -m pip install --upgrade pip setuptools wheel
-- pip install --upgrade pocketsphinx
+- pip install numpy pyenchant

+## Approach

+- I wanted to use a speech recognition library that worked out-of-the-box and did not require retraining
+- I decided to use deepspeech from Mozilla for speech-to-text because it is a) offline (unlike services such as Google's API), b) more accurate than offline alternatives such as CMU's PocketSphinx, c) entirely open source, unlike picovoice.
+I initially tried to use python's SR library with google (see srmodule_old folder), but found it too slow and, as mentioned before, requiring internet.
+- Because deepspeech was not intended for this application, I had to use some workarounds.
+They are certainly not perfect, and any suggestions for improvement welcome.

+## Usage